DFHack modding guide¶

 A mod-maker’s development environment¶

-dfhack-config/script-paths.txt.
-If you add a line like this to that
+How does this magic work?
+Just add a line like this to your

 Then that directory will be searched when you run DFHack commands from inside